 Knowing what kind of hypnotherapy is used, increases you comfort in deciding what will help.
 It’s okay to discuss and choose different treatment options.
 Some professionals offer consults; usually a free consult occurs when the clinician is generally comfortable in discussing multiple treatment options.
 Clients then can worry less about similarity bias and focus more on getting the results they seek (by what fits them).
 Hypnotherapy is likely the least intrusive of all talk therapy approaches—but that doesn’t mean it’s for everyone.

-Hypnotherapy addresses human behavior and dysfunction at two levels; it focusses on both the conscious thoughts and cognitions (what is in the awareness of the mind) and the unconscious underlying processes of thought (the automatic functions of the mind and how information is coded and sorted—seemingly outside of awareness).
+Hypnotherapy addresses human behavior and dysfunction at two levels; it focuses on both the conscious thoughts and cognitions (what is in the awareness of the mind) and the unconscious underlying processes of thought (the automatic functions of the mind and how information is coded and sorted—seemingly outside of awareness).
 For clinical hypnosis to work the key is verbal communication, mutual understanding, a heightened awareness of intention, and agreement in each and every step.
 Asking the therapist about the steps and how the session will proceed, is a great way to begin in making an informed decision.

 Hypnosis can sound pretty “heavy” (or “cool” depending on your view); actually it’s really more about how to connect with and talk with all of a persons mental language (aware and unaware) while engaging various communication processes.
 Communication, almost like iconography, includes a logical/intellectual process, and an automatic mental/biological process; what is spoken, what is meant, what is known, what is perceived as real/unreal, what the literal words mean/say, what those meanings can cause or effect, and by what is experienced—are all aspects to certain types of clinical hypnosis methods.